KSDunne/whisper_riding_school/README.md

 #### Browser compatibility testing

- - All pages were tested for responsiveness on the following browsers, Chrome, Edge, Firefox, Safari and Opera.
+ - All pages were tested for responsiveness on the following browsers, Chrome, Edge, Firefox, Safari and Opera

  - All 3 pages passed for responsiveness on each browser.
-The pages have the intended look on each browser.
+The pages have the intended look on each browser

- - See browser compatibility testing results in the table below.
+ - See browser compatibility testing results in the table below

 | browser compatibility   | chrome | edge | firefox | safari | opera |
 | ----------------------- | ------ | ---- | ------- | ------ | ----- |